isabella232/training-workshop/instructions/part-1-lesson-4.md

 - Click `Deploy` to complete the `Production` environment deployment

 Verify the deployment:
-- Refresh your `Production` environment web site: [student-app-url-prod]
+- Browse to or refresh your `Production` environment web site: [student-app-url-prod]
 - Verify that it is now running the workshop sample application

 **Congratulations!
 You've completed your first deployment through to Production!**

-# Lesson Complete
+# Lesson Completed!
 On to the next lesson: [Package and Release Versions](part-1-lesson-5.md)